Akumina Developer Documentation

 Prerequisites

-System Requirement: VS2019 or greater with .NET CORE 3.1 Infrastructure Requirement: An Akumina site must be already setup in SharePoint, using Azure Active Directory.
+An Akumina site must be already setup in SharePoint, using Azure Active Directory.
 For best results with a quickstart, a foundation site should be used.
-For more information please see Installation Guides at https://community.akumina.com/kbtopic/installation-guides/

-Setting up a headless Dev environment
+Setting up a local Headless website

-• Set Akumina.Digispace.ConfigurationContext.InterchangeURL to interchange URL
+• Set Akumina.Digispace.ConfigurationContext.InterchangeURL to App Manager URL

 • Set Akumina.Digispace.ConfigurationContext.InterchangeQueryKey to query key